Sex Therapist

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

-Sex, and discussing sex lives, can be a vulnerable topic for many individuals and couples, resulting in stigmas surrounding therapy for sexual topics and sexual issues.
-However, sex therapy can benefit those experiencing sexual dysfunction, arousal difficulties, intimacy struggles, sexual function issues or past sexual trauma.
-With a salary of up to $77,000 annually, becoming a sex therapist can be a competitive and valuable career path.
-Understanding the functions of a sex therapist can help clients and prospective therapists learn more about this area of psychology.
+Sex and discussing sex lives can be a vulnerable topic for many individuals and couples, resulting in stigmas surrounding sex therapy for sexual topics and sexual issues.
+However, sex therapy can benefit those experiencing sexual dysfunction, arousal difficulties, intimacy struggles, sexual function issues, or past sexual trauma.
+Understanding the functions of a sex therapist and the role of sex therapy can help clients and prospective therapists learn more about this area of psychology.

 Are you looking to resolve something in your sex life?